 5. Unregulated contaminant monitoring (UCMR) helps EPA to determine where certain contaminants occur and whether the agency should consider regulating those contaminants in the future.
-No monitoring for UCMR was required for 2021. \Data from 2020 is presented as the most recent sampling event for the contaminant.
+No monitoring for UCMR was required for 2022.
+The EPA has proposed UCMR-5 for sample collection in 2023-2024.

-Unit Descriptions Term Definition < Less than the lowest detectable concentration for the specific approved analysis method used, the result can be considered zero ppm parts per million or milligrams per liter (mg/L) ppb parts per billion or micrograms per liter ( $\mu$ g/L) ppt parts per trillion or nanograms per liter (ng/L). positive samples positive samples/year: the number of positive samples MFL million fibers per liter NA not applicable ND not detected NR monitoring not required but recommended pCi/L pico-Curies (pCi) of contaminant per Liter of water - One pCi is one trillionth of a Curie; a Curie is a measurement of the rate at which a radioactive material decays.
+Term Definition < Less than the lowest detectable concentration for the specific approved analysis method used, the result can be considered zero ppm parts per million or milligrams per liter (mg/L) ppb parts per billion or micrograms per liter (μg/L) ppt parts per trillion or nanograms per liter (ng/L). positive samples positive samples/year: the number of positive samples MFL million fibers per liter NA not applicable ND not detected NR monitoring not required but recommended pCi/L pico-Curies (pCi) of contaminant per Liter of water - One pCi is one trillionth of a Curie; a Curie is a measurement of the rate at which a radioactive material will decay.